Make your website ADA compliant (checklist)

 If you set up time limitations for filling forms or for other functions, allow your users to extend a time limit or turn it off before it begins or before it expires.

-Give users an option to stop, pause, or hide content that automatically starts moving for more than 5 seconds, including self-updating content like real time sport scores.
+Give users an option to stop, pause, or hide content that automatically starts moving for more than 5 seconds, including self-updating content like real-time sports scores.

 Option to skip repeating content